Politics of Manitoba: Arms of Government

 The Government of Manitoba uses a Westminster-based parliamentary system and has three levels of government: the executive, the legislative, and the judiciary.

 These three branches are linked through the Crown, which is the head of state and represented by the Lieutenant Governor of Manitoba, who is appointed by the Governor General of Canada on advice of the Prime Minister.

 Legislative

 In Canada, each provincial legislature is composed of the Lieutenant-Governor and the provincial legislative assembly.
-As such, Manitoba is governed by a unicameral legislature, the Legislative Assembly of Manitoba.
 The Legislative Assembly consists of the 57 members (MLAs) elected to represent the people of Manitoba.

 The Lieutenant Governor of Manitoba, who is appointed by the Governor General of Canada on advice of the Prime Minister, represents the head of state, the Crown.
 The head of state is primarily a ceremonial role, although the Lieutenant Governor has the official responsibility of ensuring that Manitoba always has a duly constituted government, with the authority to summon, prorogue, and dissolve the legislature.